Skip to main content

 Exercise for free at the fitness center

-Most cruise ships offer fitness classes for an additional surcharge; however, the fitness center's equipment is in included in your base fare, so you can stay fit and active while onboard for no extra cost.
+Most cruise ships offer fitness classes for an additional surcharge; however, the fitness center's equipment is included in your base fare, so you can stay fit and active while onboard for no extra cost.

 There are no limits as to how much time you can spend in the gym, either!